martindevans/martindevans.me/games.md

 ## Explosion Pong

 This was a just a simple pong game for local multiplayer.
 What makes it special is this was my first game which I built out to a completely playable game on Xbox360.
-I took it around to a friend's house one afternoon and played a few rounds with a group of friends, and it was "just like a real game"!
+I took it around to a friend's house one afternoon and played a few rounds with a group of friends, "just like a real game"!

 ## Velocity (Design & Media)